wjthornberry/Psychic-Game/README.md

 # Psychic-Game
-The Psychic game, built with HTML, CSS, and JavaScript
+The Psychic game, built with HTML, CSS, and JavaScript.
+My crystal ball says you'll play it.